-

 German elections: Change, no change

-Social Democrats, Greens and Liberals want to form a government in Germany but are unable to come up with a program that would at least point in the direction of fixing the most pressing social and ecological issues.
-They are heading towards a lame-duck government that will reinforce the strange brew of widespread recognition of urgently needed change and a fear of change that was reflected in the outgoing Merkel government.
+Social Democrats, Greens and Liberals want to form a government in Germany but are unable to come up with a program that would point in the direction of fixing the most pressing issues.
+They are heading towards a lame-duck government that will reinforce the recognition of urgently needed change and a fear of change that was reflected in the outgoing Merkel government.